 This easy chicken piccata recipe is a delicious quick meal for any night of the week.
 If you like, make a bit more of the sauce and toss some pasta to serve along with chicken piccata (orzo pasta is a good option).

-OR for more color on your plate, add a side of crispy brussels sprouts or a bright salad like Shirazi salad.
+Or, for more crunch and color on your plate, add a side of crispy Brussels sprouts or a bright salad like Shirazi salad.

 Lemon Chicken Piccata Recipe